 It’s not impossible for two people from the same country and even city to meet overseas but it’s not likely.
 So, if you did manage to turn a holiday romance into a long-term partnership, the likelihood is that you’re going to have to tackle a long-distance romance when one or both of you inevitably has to go back home.
 It’s not impossible to maintain but bears thinking about.

 Say “f#ck it” and don’t go home

 I’m a world of contradictions today (like most other days), but don’t overlook the possibility that you don’t need to go back.
 If you took your heart-break on holiday and managed to find romance on the road then why not just go with it?
-Long-distance relationships can work, but why not consider becoming an ex-pat in your new love’s country…even if it’s just for a little while.
+Long-distance relationships can work, but why not consider becoming a digital nomad or ex-pat in your new love’s country…even if it’s just for a little while.

 Who knows, you may even have some fun along the way!